Updated October 21, 2025

 Commas often come in pairs (see CMOS 6.17), and in each of the examples above, a pair of commas sets off the interrupting clause from the rest of the sentence.
 But note that the comma before the coordinating conjunction does double duty, allowing us to omit the comma that would usually introduce the dependent clause.*

-If you were to retain the omitted comma, it would immediately follow the conjunction, resulting in three commas rather than two.
+If you were to retain that omitted comma, there would be three commas rather than two.
 The first comma would precede the coordinating conjunction as it normally does, and the second two would set off the interrupting clause:

 We activated the alarm, but, if I remember correctly, the intruder was already inside.

-That additional comma (the one after but) would be strictly correct, but it’s unnecessary in Chicago style, which favors a sparer, more economical use of commas.
+That additional comma (the one after but) would be strictly correct—and it may be appropriate either for emphasis or in a work that favors a closely punctuated style (see CMOS 6.16)—but it’s generally unnecessary in Chicago style, which favors a sparer, more economical use of commas.

 Interrupted Compound Predicates

-Now let’s find out what happens when we interrupt the conjunctions in the examples that feature compound predicates—in this case, by adding a participial phrase (first example) and an adverbial phrase (second example):
+Let’s find out what happens when we interrupt the examples that feature compound predicates—in this case, by adding a participial phrase (first example) and an adverbial phrase (second example):

 We activated the alarm but, still reeling from the effects of carbon monoxide, failed to notice that the intruder was already inside.